Tenoke/jekyll-blog/_posts/2019-03-12-gpt-finetune.markdown

 The conversations look okay, though sometimes they are less coherent.
 It is clearly learning useful stuff - the timestamps generally go up, the conversations are relevant to the people in them, and so is the structure.
 Training it with more data would also definitely help.

-Another way to make it produce slightly better results is to finetune it in the end on the chat from a specific person before generating conversations with them (I've added the relevant code to the collab).
+Another way to make it produce slightly better results is to finetune it in the end on the chat from a specific person before generating conversations with them (I've added the relevant code to the colab).

 We haven't gotten anywhere near passing the Turing Test but I suspect that if you hook this up to facebook's API to respond for you, it might take a while for some people to figure it out.